Raghukumar-Kasthuri/retail-data-warehouse-iics/README.md

 - Facts loaded only for current batch
 - Foreign keys resolved via dimension lookups
-- Records skipped if dimension keys are missing
+- Records are rejected or logged if corresponding dimension keys are missing.

 ✔ Guarantees referential integrity